Coun1er/AT-py/README.md

 👉 [Join us on Discord](https://discord.gg/p7YyFqSmAz)
+if you are looking to build a bot, let us build it for you! check [Our shop](https://chipa.tech/shop/)
 # AxiomTradeAPI-py

 A Python wrapper for the [Axiom Trade](https://axiom.trade/@chipa) API.
 Easily interact with Axiom Trade's trading features using Python.